Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 can be used instead of the `dataclass` to recover some of the readability and safety benefits of the latter.

+[^1]: This is not a guarantee - Python is very flexible, and most things can be overriden downstream of an object being defined.
+For instance, unless `slots=True` is passed to `@dataclass`, one can assign attributes not defined in the original dataclass However, a programmer who is not deliberately writing reader-hostile code will usually avoid doing this.

-[^1]: The example here was kept short in the interest of  readability.
+[^2]: The example here was kept short in the interest of  readability.
 In a real codebase, the code here is short enough that I would probably go in a different direction and simplify by in-lining `_build_s3_keys()` into `_parse_headers()`, such that the latter returns a mapping of file paths to S3 keys, which still avoids